 “As we read in Matthew 26:52, ‘all they that take the sword, shall perish by the sword’ and those who follow a violent religion that calls on them to murder us, cannot be too surprised when someone takes them at their word and responds in kind.”

-But because Anning is the only Australian politician that acts on behalf of our people, he won’t be disavowed on this blog anytime soon.
-Moreover, given this shooting’s larger political ramifications, we ought consider the substance of Anning’s statements over their form–even if one utterly despises the man himself.
+But because Anning is the only Australian politician that acts on behalf of our people, he won’t be disavowed here anytime soon.
+Given this shooting’s political ramifications, moreover, we ought consider the substance of Anning’s statements over their form–even if one utterly despises the man himself.

-On the substance, Anning’s claim mass Islamic immigration causes violence, is correct.
+On the substance, Anning’s claim that mass Islamic immigration causes violence is correct.
 To be clear, this isn’t a matter of picking sides between Islam and the West.
-Rather, it is about acknowledging the truth of human tribalism: when groups compete for resources, and bring forth diametrically opposing views about religion, human tensions can flare.
+Rather, it is about acknowledging the truth of human tribalism: when groups compete for resources and bring forth diametrically opposing views about religion, human tensions can flare.
 And when open debate is increasingly constricted, an environment transpires in which terrorists from both sides readily emanate.

 These are the empirical consequences of ceaselessly forcing different strains of human biodiversity together; love it, like it, hate it, or otherwise.

-To extend an olive branch, I don’t doubt some progressives sincerely wish to transcend old prejudices, and move into an egalitarian, multicultural utopia.
-But this is akin to wishing a layman was as equipped to design a bridge, as an experienced, ingenious engineer.
+In extending an olive branch, I don’t doubt some progressives sincerely wish to transcend old prejudices and create an egalitarian, utopia.
+But this is akin to wishing a layman was as equipped to design a bridge, as an experienced, trained engineer.

 To walk across a layman-designed bridge, would threaten our lives–irrespective of any hopes, desires or dreams.
 Similarly, politicians allowing mass Islamic immigration for diversity’s sake, imperil our safety and civilisation.

-Fraser Anning is not only right; responsibility for yesterday’s and all future terror attacks to be committed by Whites against Muslims, and Muslims against Whites, is beared by the political elites who ignore our reasoned pleas.
+Fraser Anning is not only right; responsibility for yesterday’s and all future terror attacks to be committed by Whites against Muslims, and Muslims against Whites, is beared by the political elites who ignore exceedingly reasonable pleas.